Hunts Creek Bridge Project FAQ's

 As part of its critical infrastructure upgrades, City of Parramatta plans to remove the twin stormwater culverts at Hunts Creek Bridge on North Rocks Road and replace them with a new single-span bridge which will carry three lanes of traffic and 3m-wide shared cycle and pedestrian paths either side.

-While preliminary works began in February 2024, the rest of the Hunts Creek Bridge program was subject to advice and approval from Transport for NSW (TfNSW).
+Beginning in February 2024, the Hunts Creek Bridge program is subject to advice and approval from Transport for NSW (TfNSW).

 In late November 2024, TfNSW provided formal approval for Hunts Creek Bridge works to resume, approving a new program and traffic management plan.
-Council plans to recommence the 14-month Hunts Creek Bridge in early 2025.
+Council recommenced the 18-month Hunts Creek Bridge in early 2025.

-Why are the weekend shutdowns, night works and 1-month partial closure of North Rocks Road necessary?
+Why are the weekend shutdowns, night works and five week partial closure of North Rocks Road necessary?

 The replacement of Hunts Creek Bridge is essential work required to ensure the safety of our community.
-The existing twin stormwater culverts (circa 1960s) are reaching the end of their serviceable life and a bridge upgrade is necessary.
+The twin stormwater culverts (circa 1960s) had reached the end of their serviceable life, and a bridge upgrade became necessary.

 We appreciate there will be some disruption and apologise for any inconvenience.
 City of Parramatta will work closely with its specialist contractors to see the works completed as safely and as quickly as possible and restore two-way travel on North Rocks Road as soon as we can.

-The new program will see closures of North Rocks Road from the intersection of Church Street/Windsor Road to the Woolworths’ driveway at The Mills Shopping Centre on selected weekends throughout February, June and July, and for a month following the completion of nightworks.
-(Details TBC).
+The new Hunts Creek Bridge program will see closures of North Rocks Road from the intersection of Church Street/Windsor Road to the Woolworths’ driveway at The Mills Shopping Centre on selected weekends from February 2025 to June 2026.

-The new program incorporates nightworks and weekend shutdowns to reduce the originally proposed six-month closure of the northbound lane on North Rocks Road, between Church Street / Windsor Road and the Woolworths’ driveway at the Mills Shopping Centre, to a one-month closure of northbound lanes (details TBC).
+The new program incorporates nightworks and weekend shutdowns to reduce the originally proposed six-month closure of the northbound lane on North Rocks Road, to a five-week closure of northbound lanes.

-For program details please download the PDF(PDF, 136KB).
+For program details please download the PDF(PDF, 122KB).

 What about traffic, will there be delays?